ajay-shenoy4/Data-Analysis-Algorithms-Studying-Alexander-s-Disease/README.md

 ### Step 4: Visualization
 * **`New_Atlas_Graphing.py`**: Generates interactive 3D scatter plots of core points.
 Points are binned by their recorded radius and colored by subregion, saved as HTML files for dynamic spatial exploration.
+* **`PointmapSelector.ipynb`**: A batch processing script that validates the biological "purity" of clusters.
+It maps 2D persistence bins back to 3D coordinates to determine if mathematical clusters correspond to specific anatomical subregions.
+It uses scikit-learn for neighbor lookups and processes minPts pairs in batches to optimize memory usage.

 ---